Get insider access

 Transmitter Required No

 These buds are very portable.
-They have a small and lightweight design that makes it easy to fit them into most pockets or bags without an issue.
+They have a small and lightweight design that makes it easy to fit them into most pockets or bags without issue.
+You can also stow them in their charging case for hassle-free transportation.

 7.5